 Then, once they’d answered all the questions, the students were tested again.
 But this time students were tested only on those questions which they had gotten wrong previously.

 Throughout the experiment, researchers measured the students’ brain activity by recording event-related potentials (ERPs)—the electrical activity that accompanies our thoughts and perceptions.

 The results were eye-opening.

 Both groups did equally well on the first test session, and both groups were equally confident about their answers.

-But students holding the more flexible, “incremental” theory of intelligence responded differently to errors.
+But students holding the more flexible, “growth” theory of intelligence responded differently to errors.

-When “incremental” students answered incorrectly and were told the right answer, they seemed to pay more attention.
+When “growth” students answered incorrectly and were told the right answer, they seemed to pay more attention.
 Their brains were more likely to show evidence of sustained, “deep” processing.

-Moreover, the “incremental” students were more likely to come up with the correct answers the second time around.
+Moreover, the “growth” students were more likely to come up with the correct answers the second time around.